There are some steps that can be taken to reduce second-hand smoke in multi-unit housing. These could include:

 Track impact of second-hand smoke

 All tenants have the right to reasonable enjoyment of their home.
 It is important to document the amount of smoke and how often the smoke enters units and how the smoke impacts tenants.
 Tenants will want to be able to document that the smoke entering their unit makes them unable to use their unit in a normal way or makes parts of their unit uninhabitable.
-Use a log to track the impact of second-hand smoke and provide written information for the landlord.
+Use a log to track the impact of second-hand smoke and provide written information for the property or service manager.

 - Find out how the smoke is entering units.
 For example, the smoke could be coming from an open window, from the bathroom or kitchen fan, or through an outlet.